johnsonjh/duma/README.md

 * `DUMA_SKIPCOUNT_INIT` - **DUMA** usually does its initialization with the first memory allocation.
-On some systems this may collide with initialization of pthreads or other libaries and produce a hang.
+On some systems this may collide with initialization of pthreads or other libraries and produce a hang.
 To get **DUMA** work even in these situations you can control (with this environment variable) after how many allocations the full internal initialization of **DUMA** is done.
 Default is `0`.

-* `DUMA_REPORT_ALL_LEAKS` - **DUMA** usually reports only memory leaks where the source filename with line number of the allocating instruction is known.
+* `DUMA_REPORT_ALL_LEAKS` - **DUMA** usually reports only memory leaks where the source file-name with line number of the allocating instruction is known.
   Setting this variable to `1` in shell environment reports all memory leaks.
   The default is `0` to avoid reporting of irrelevant memory leaks from system/compiler environment: there are many standard libraries leaking memory,